IN THIS SECTION:

 We continue pointing out the variety of sculptures that are exposed in this Sacristy, being of the most important the San Fernando that appears next to one of the pillars of the head and that was commissioned by the Cabildo on the occasion of the canonization of this King.
 On the opposite pillar is the Immaculate Conception.

-Great importance has the set of gold work that is exhibited in the enclosure, highlighting the large Custody of Arfe, wonderful representative piece of the Sevillian plateresque.
-We will conclude that this space, along with many others of similar construction period, contributed historically to the progressive transformation of the cathedral building into a set of exhibition spaces, since it has been dedicated to this function for almost two hundred years.
+The gold work exhibited in this space is of great importance, particularly the large Custody of Arfe, a magnificent representative piece of Sevillian Plateresque art.
+This piece, along with other similar works from the same construction period, has historically contributed to the progressive transformation of the cathedral building into a collection of exhibition spaces.
+This function has been maintained for almost two hundred years.